iambibhas/iambibhas.github.com/_posts/2015-12-30-free-basics-by-facebook-is-a-nightmare-on-the-internet.md

 So why provide the same spectrum to provide Facebooknet to the billion people when it can be used to provide full Internet access to them?
 Shouldn't govt be asking this question to the telecom operators?

-**Update:** One of the founders of Infosys, Nandan Nilekani along with Viral B Shah, co-founder of Julia Language, [proposed an alternate solution](http://blogs.timesofindia.indiatimes.com/toi-editorials/free-basics-is-a-walled-garden-heres-a-much-better-scheme-direct-benefit-transfer-for-internet-data-packs/) that can also work -
+**Update:** One of the founders of Infosys, Nandan Nilekani along with Viral B Shah [proposed an alternate solution](http://blogs.timesofindia.indiatimes.com/toi-editorials/free-basics-is-a-walled-garden-heres-a-much-better-scheme-direct-benefit-transfer-for-internet-data-packs/) that can also work -

 > We propose a different solution – one that respects net neutrality, aligns incentives, can be rolled out swiftly, and which allows Facebook to also participate.
 We propose that the government take the approach of a Direct Benefit Transfer (DBT) for internet data packs.
 This idea is based on the success of LPG DBT or Pahal, where over 100 million families receive LPG subsidy in their bank accounts.